KamiYomu/KamiYomu/README.md

     image: marcoscostadev/kamiyomu:latest # Check releases for latest versions
     ports:
       - "8080:8080" # HTTP Port
-    environment:
-        # List of Hangfire server identifiers available to process jobs.
-        # Each name corresponds to a distinct background worker instance;
-        # add more entries here if you want multiple servers to share or divide queues.
-        # add more entries using incrementing indexes (e.g., Worker__ServerAvailableNames__1, Worker__ServerAvailableNames__2, etc.)
-        Worker__ServerAvailableNames__0:   "KamiYomu-background-1"

-        # Queues dedicated to downloading individual chapters.
-        # add more entries using incrementing indexes (e.g., Worker__DownloadChapterQueues__1, Worker__DownloadChapterQueues__2, etc.)
-        Worker__DownloadChapterQueues__0:  "download-chapter-queue-1"

-        # Queues dedicated to scheduling manga downloads (manages chapter download jobs).
-        # add more entries using incrementing indexes (e.g., Worker__MangaDownloadSchedulerQueues__1, Worker__MangaDownloadSchedulerQueues__2, etc.)
-        Worker__MangaDownloadSchedulerQueues__0:  "manga-download-scheduler-queue-1"

-        # Queues dedicated to discovering new chapters (polling or scraping for updates).
-        # add more entries using incrementing indexes (e.g., Worker__DiscoveryNewChapterQueues__1, Worker__DiscoveryNewChapterQueues__2, etc.)
-        Worker__DiscoveryNewChapterQueues__0:  "discovery-new-chapter-queue-1"

-        # Specifies the number of background processing threads Hangfire will spawn.
-        # Increasing this value allows more jobs to run concurrently, but also raises CPU load
-        # and memory usage.
-        # Each worker consumes ~80 MB of memory on average while active
-        # (actual usage may vary depending on the crawler agent implementation and system configuration).
-        Worker__WorkerCount: 1

-        # Defines the maximum number of crawler instances allowed to run concurrently for the same source.
-        # Typically set to 1 to ensure only a single crawler operates at a time, preventing duplicate work,
-        # resource conflicts, and potential rate‑limiting or blocking by the target system.
-        # This value can be increased to improve throughput if the source supports multiple concurrent requests.
-        #
-        # Note:
-        # - Worker__WorkerCount controls the total number of threads available.
-        # - Worker__MaxConcurrentCrawlerInstances limits how many threads can be used by the same crawler.
-        #
-        # Examples:
-        # - If Worker__MaxConcurrentCrawlerInstances = 1 and Worker__WorkerCount = 4,
-        #   then up to 4 different crawler agents can run independently.
-        # - If Worker__MaxConcurrentCrawlerInstances = 2 and Worker__WorkerCount = 6,
-        #   then each crawler agent can run up to 2 instances concurrently,
-        #   while up to 3 different crawler agents may be active at the same time.
-        Worker__MaxConcurrentCrawlerInstances: 1

-        # Minimum delay (in milliseconds) between job executions.
-        # Helps throttle requests to external services and avoid hitting rate limits (e.g., HTTP 423 "Too Many Requests").
-        Worker__MinWaitPeriodInMilliseconds: 3000

-        # Maximum delay (in milliseconds) between job executions.
-        # Provides variability in scheduling to reduce the chance of IP blocking or service throttling.
-        Worker__MaxWaitPeriodInMilliseconds: 9001

-        # Maximum number of retry attempts for failed jobs before marking them as permanently failed.
-        Worker__MaxRetryAttempts: 10

-        # Default language for the web interface (e.g., "en", "pt-BR", "fr").
-        UI__DefaultLanguage: "en"
     restart: unless-stopped
     healthcheck:
       test: ["CMD", "curl", "-f", "http://localhost:8080/healthz"]